 All Sportster models were upgraded to a new, stronger frame and swing-arm, derived from the XLCR.
 Also for 1979, the mechanical rear drum brake was replaced with a hydraulic disc brake, and the breaker-points ignition were replaced with a Prestolite breakerless electronic type.
 Valve guides were changed to cast-iron to provide better lubrication to the valve stems.

 This would be the last year of the kick-start only Sportster.
 Only 141 XLCH models were so equipped.

 Using the XLCR's frame, the new XLS model had cast wheels, extended front forks, 2-into-1 exhaust pipes and a 16" rear wheel.
 With a large, dual rear seat and short sissy bar, the XLS was decidedly un-Sportster like, and curiously named the "Roadster".

 The Motor Company used several different VIN codes for XL models.
 A post-1970 Sportster VIN will start with a 3A or 4A.
 A Cafe Racer VIN will start with a 7F.
 An XLS Sportster VIN will start with a 4E.

 Looking back over the decade, the Sportster had come a long way.
 It was still a great looking, powerful street-bike, and more reliable than ever.
-At 500 pounds and sporting a fifty-nine inch wheelbase, cornering was not its strong suit, but a low center of gravity made the bike easy to manage, even when cruising slow.
+At 500 pounds and sporting a 59" wheelbase, cornering was not its strong suit, but a low center of gravity made the bike easy to manage, even when cruising slow.
 The softly sprung suspension gave a firm but comfortable ride at highway speeds.